activemerchant/active_merchant/SimplePay.md

 * MIT - The customer is not present.
 * REC - Recurring payment.

-In case of **CIT** type *:browser* is requiered and the response could contain a redirectURL for the challange.
+In case of **CIT** type *:browser* is requiered and the response may contain a redirectURL for the challange.

 In case of MIT or REC the *:browser*, should not be included.